 3. Get an SSL certificate

-SSL (Secure Sockets Layer) is a standard security technology for establishing an encrypted connection between a web server and a client (web browser).
-SSL is used to secure online transactions and ensure that sensitive information (such as credit card information, user credentials, and personal data) is encrypted and transmitted securely.
+SSL (Secure Sockets Layer) is one of the standard security solutions for establishing an encrypted connection between a web server and a client (web browser).
+SSL is used to secure online financial transactions and ensure that sensitive information (such as credit card information, user login credentials, and personal data) is encrypted and transmitted securely.
 To secure your resource with SSL, you must obtain an SSL certificate from a CA (certificate authority) and install it on your server.
 An SSL-secured website starts with HTTPS, not HTTP.
-That may seem uncomfortable for the beginning, yet is reasonable if you genuinely seek online payment security.
+That may seem uncomfortable in the beginning, yet is reasonable if you genuinely seek online payment security.

 4. Use a personal verification system